vimond/replay/docs/insert.md

 # Using the Replay player

+*This document will enable live edit and render the code examples when run with x0 doc server.*

 *Note that all examples underneath with actual video include the `startPaused={true}` prop, so that the examples don't play wildly all over the page.
 Please remove when copying to real app code.*

 All props are to be documented in the [Replay component API docs](#) (TODO).